 Above: The unmatched view from Riverfront Park.
 Below: Mixed messages at the gate to Riverfront Park.

 On March 15, 2018, Mayor Bob Schmidt attended an exciting meeting of the Rensselaer Land Trust concerning the Rensselaer County Hudson River Access Plan, which is a study funded by the NYS Department of Environmental Conservation's Hudson River Estuary Program.
 The report details forty-four Hudson River access points in Rensselaer County.
-There is good news to share!
 The Village of Castleton-on-Hudson's Riverfront Park has been chosen as a high priority site, and is one of three of the seventeen high priority locations selected for an architectural sketch.
-This outcome is the result of more than a year of meetings and advocacy by Village leadership, and will greatly help in the Village's fight for public access to the Hudson River.

-Here is the Village's section of the report, and the sketch of the park:
+Here is the Village's section of the Land Trust report, and the sketch of the park:

 The full report is here: Rensselaer County's Hudson River Access Study